This page may contain affiliate links. Regardless, only products and services I trust are recommended.

 - WriteScore – Read Review – Open to US only.
 It’s possible to earn between $8 and $15 hourly depending on your speed.

-Moderators are in charge of managing forums and social media platforms for businesses and/or people who need the help.
+Social media managers and moderators are in charge of managing forums and social media platforms for businesses and/or people who need the help.
 You’ll be expected to do things like respond to comments, delete inappropriate comments, lock threads on forums when appropriate, etc.

 - eModeration – Read Review – Open to US and worldwide.
 Pay rates are not listed, but are said to be competitive.
 Rumored to be around $15 an hour.

 - ICUC – Read Review – Open worldwide.
 Pay starts out at $10 hourly, but opportunities for advancement and higher pay are available.
 This company prefers candidates that speak more than one language.